Liquorice pudding

 Cordon Bleu Winter Puddings cookery book Prune flan recipe in the Cordon Bleu Winter Puddings cookery book

-Special Agen prunes aren’t necessary for the dish; any dried, whole prunes are suitable.
+Special Agen prunes aren’t necessary for the dish; any dried, whole, pitted prunes are suitable.
 I used an equivalent quantity of Pedro Ximénez sweet sherry instead of the red wine stipulated.
 I also substituted the redcurrant jelly for some damson jam given to us at Christmas by a neighbour.
 Feel free to swap the original ingredients back in, if that’s what you’d prefer!

 Prune flan glaze made with sweet sherry and damson jam